 Flexible Online Delivery Model

-Red River College’s mission is to learn, teach, challenge, innovate, and find solutions to build a better future together.
-RRC’s Flexible Online Delivery Model (FODM) ensures meaningful, high-quality learning experiences for students in 2020 and beyond.
+Red River College Polytechnic’s mission is to learn, teach, challenge, innovate, and find solutions to build a better future together – the Flexible Online Delivery Model (FODM) ensures meaningful, high-quality learning experiences for students.

 Nadine Ogborn, Director of the Centre for Learning and Program Excellence introduces the Flexible Online Delivery Model.
 After watching the video, view the Flexible Online Delivery Model: Getting Started Guide